rickyfili10/mojito/README.md

 Screen drivers based on https://github.com/Kudesnick/1.44inch-LCD-HAT-Code 💻<br>
 --- With love by BlacKat team. ツ --- 🐈‍⬛😽
 # Wait...
-Do you want to know the mojito recipe? 🍹
+Do you want to know the non-alcoholic mojito recipe? 🍹
    - 7/10 Freash mint leaves 🍃
    - 2 Spoons of brown sugar 🥄
    - 20 ml of lime juice 🍋‍🟩